blogdaren/PHPCreeper/README.md

 startAppParser();

 //Global-Redis-Config: support array value with One-Dimension or Two-Dimension,
+//SPECIAL NOTE: since v1.6.4, it's been upgraded to use a more secure and officially
+//recommended distributed red lock mechanism by default, but it will use the
+//old version of the lock mechanism degenerate only when all the redis instances
+//are explicitly configured with the option [use_red_lock === false] as below.
 //for details on how to configure the value, refer to the Follow-Up sections.
 $config['redis'] = [
     [